lmcai/Leaf_evolution/1_leaf_segmentation_measurement/readme.md

 1. Place all images in a folder and call the function `batch_rotate_images(folder_path)` to rotate image.
 This function will write a rotated image `rotated_*` to the folder

-2. Manual inspect the rotated leaves, heart shaped can be tricky.
+2. Manual inspect the rotated leaves, heart shaped leaves can be tricky.
 Place these leaves need to be manually rotated in one folder and use `batch_rotate_images_manual(folder_path)`

-This should generate a png file `rotated_*.png` where the main axis is placed vertically
+This should generate a png file `rotated_*.png` where the main axis is placed vertically.

-3. Some images are upside down, they need to be manually sorted into one folder and use the following script to rotate the image.
+3. Some images are upside down, they need to be manually sorted into one folder and use the following script to rotate the image for 180 degree.
 ```
 image_files = dir(fullfile(folder_path, 'rotate*.png'));
 for i = 1:numel(image_files)